Harshit-techno/website-8/README.md

 =================

 * PHP-based
-* Pages go in root as .php files
+* Pages goes on root as .php files
 * `require_once '_backend/preload.php';`, set any variables, then `include $template['header'];` (see [code-of-conduct](https://github.com/elementary/website/blob/master/code-of-conduct.php) for an example) at top of page.
 * `include $template['footer'];` at bottom of page.
 * Page variables: